ashokrathi/genai-data-analyst/README.md

 # GenAI-based Voice-Enabled Data Analyst (VEDA) Tool
 Based on Text or Voice prompt, this GenAI Data Analyst tool invokes LLM to generate matplotlib code to facilitate creation of bar charts and graphs for your private data.
+It enhances the prompt with additional context (RAG) about dataset related meta info, expected response format etc. This uses OpenAI and PineconeDB for LLM and vectorDB respectively.

 ## Features.
 1. Takes voice prompt or text prompt from the user.